Create and manage shares for Delta Sharing

 To add a schema to a share, follow the instructions in Add tables to a share, paying attention to the content that specifies how to add a schema.

-Advanced table options, such as table aliases and partitions, are not available if you select an entire schema.
-If you have created aliases or partitions for any tables in the schema, these are removed when you add the entire schema to the share.
+Table aliases, partitions, and volume aliases are not available if you select an entire schema.
+If you have created aliases or partitions for any assets in the schema, these are removed when you add the entire schema to the share.

-If you want to specify advanced options for a table that you are sharing using schema sharing, you must share the table using SQL and give the table an alias with a different schema name.
+If you want to specify advanced options for a table or volume that you are sharing using schema sharing, you must share the table or volume using SQL and give the table or volume an alias with a different schema name.

 Add notebook files to a share